millicast/streaming-sdk-react-native-getting-started/README.md

 ## Troubleshooting

-It is known that the app may experiment some issues in Samsung phones.
+- It is known that the app may experiment some issues in Samsung phones.
+- The codec H264 is known to not reproduce correctly on emulator.